takent-labs/technical-documentation/README.md

 - **Performance:** Being native, resource consumption is highly efficient for an app that shouldn't devour the user's RAM.
 - **Aesthetics:** Integration with the operative system is seamless, including transparencies, animations, and controls that follow the Windows 11 design language.

+---

 ## Security and data protection

 In an interconnected ecosystem like this project, security cannot be a superficial layer; it must be integrated into the very design of the architecture.
 I have dedicated significant time to implementing a **defense-in-depth** strategy, securing every touchpoint between the client, the server, and the database, and proactively mitigating the most common **OWASP Top 10** vulnerabilities.

+> [!CAUTION]
+> Security is not a feature — it is a design constraint applied from day one across every layer of this system.

 ### Critical protection mechanisms